fcsonline/drill/SYNTAX.md

 ### Benchmark main properties

-- `threads`: Number of threads running your plan concurrently.
-(Optional, default: 1)
-- `concurrency`: Number of concurrent requests.
+- `concurrency`: Number of concurrent iterations.
 (Optional, default: 1)
 - `base`: Base url for all relative URL's in your plan.
 (Optional)
 - `iterations`: Number of loops is going to do each thread (Optional, default: 1)
 - `rampup`: Amount of time it will take to start all threads.
 (Optional)